HomeResource CenterFleas On Dogs

 Adult flea

-If fleas aren't removed via grooming, flea products, or insecticides, adult fleas begin feeding right away.
+If fleas aren't removed via grooming, flea products, or insecticides, female fleas begin feeding right away.
 In some cases, they can stick around for several months.
 Consult your veterinarian if your pet's flea infestation is out of control.

 Types of fleas on dogs